 This section provides an overview of the policies and procedures of the Bush School DC academic programs.
-Some of these items are covered in more detail in the program sections and in the Graduate Catalog produced by the Office of Graduate and Professional Studies (OGAPS).
+Some of these items are covered in more detail in the program sections and in the Graduate Catalog produced by the OGAPS.

 A. Advising